-Written examination with closed questions and short open questions
+Written examination with closed questions (eg multiple choice) and short open questions.

-The final course mark is (i) the weighted average, combined with (ii) additional requirements.
-These additional requirements are the following:
+The final mark of the course is established by (i) determination of the weighted average combined with (ii) additional requirements.
+These additional requirements entail the following:

-The written examination should be a 6.0 pass.
+the written examination should be passed with a mark of 6.0;

-The homework assignments were completed and submitted on Brightspace before the set deadlines.
-The homework assigments should be a 6.0 pass.
+the homework assignments were completed and submitted on Brightspace before the set deadlines.
+The homework assigments should be passed with a mark of 6.0.

-Two-hour written examination with closed questions (e.g., multiple choice) and short open questions (70%)
+3-hour written examination with closed questions (eg multiple choice) and short open questions (70%)

-Weekly take-home assignments (coursework).
+Students will be asked to complete take-home assignments every week (coursework).
 In three randomly chosen weeks, the assignments will be marked (30%)

-If the result of the written examination is below 6.0, the exam can be retaken.
-This resit (written examination with closed questions and short open questions) will constitute 100% of the final grade, thus replacing all previously earned marks.
+If the result of the written examination is below 6.0, the exam has to be retaken.
+This resit (written examination with closed questions and short open questions) will constitute for 100% of the final grade, thus replacing all previously earned marks.
 Please note that there is no resit for the weekly assignments.

 Inspection and feedback